How to Write Long-Lasting Blog Posts

 The secret to writing long-lasting blog posts is not actually much of secret: it’s work.
 You have to work hard to craft quality copy, select a relevant topic, present it in a readable format and then get it in front of the people who need to read it.
 But the payoffs totally justify all the sweat and thought you put into it.

 The time you spend in the beginning researching your topic and informing your readers can result in long-term sales, increased readers for your work, and an increase in thought leadership in your market.

 Quality is King

 Don’t be fooled: content is just content, and if you don’t put much into creating it, chances are readers aren’t going to get much out of reading it.
-High quality content, on the other hand, is a thing of useful beauty.
+High-quality content, on the other hand, is a powerful marketing asset.

-High quality content provides actionable information and is a joy to read.
+High-quality content provides actionable information and is a joy to read.
 Everything clicks – from the title to the topic to the formatting and graphics, leaving the reader more informed about the subject (and hopefully wanting more).
-It also helps to be creative, either by using humor or presenting a topic in a clever way.
+It also helps to be creative, either by using humor or cleverly presenting a topic.

 When it comes to quality, don’t forget about things like: